Why Résumés Lie — And Why You Should Look Beyond Them

 But résumés are not built to capture that.

 They reward clarity, structure, and outcomes.
 They compress complexity into bullet points.
-That’s useful but incomplete and sometimes would be better to look the bigger image.
+That’s useful but incomplete, and sometimes it would be better to look at the bigger image.

 Because two people with similar résumés can operate very differently when conditions change.